 Respondent failed to meet its document retention compliance obligations.
-In

-Rule.

-105. Respondent's procedures requiring that customer service agents manually upload any error investigation attachments from a third-party customer service program to the sender's profile on Respondent's servers failed to reasonably ensure the relevant documents were retained and failed to ensure compliance with Regulation E and the Remittance Rule.
+In some instances, Respondent failed to maintain records of its error resolution investigation sufficient to demonstrate compliance with the Remittance Rule. - 106.
+Respondent's procedures requiring that customer service agents manually upload any error investigation attachments from a third-party customer service program to the sender's profile on Respondent's servers failed to reasonably ensure the relevant documents were retained and failed to ensure compliance with Regulation E and the Remittance Rule.
 Therefore, Respondent violated §§ 1005.33(g)(2) and 1005.13.